Small Town Living, Reasonably Priced Homes and Nearby Lake

 Cost of Living: Below the National Average

-Danville (population 17,000) is along the southern edge of the famed Bluegrass Region in lush central Kentucky, an area where horse breeding and horse racing are a way of life.
+Danville (population 17,500) is along the southern edge of the famed Bluegrass Region in lush central Kentucky, an area where horse breeding and horse racing are a way of life.
 A city of firsts, Danville was the first capital of Kentucky, the site of the first Kentucky courthouse and the site of the first state-support school for the deaf.
 The city was founded in 1787 and it is proud of its place in its state's history.
-Unassuming, relaxed and affordable, Danville has two small college campuses and is close to Kentucky's southern lakes.
-Residents are down to earth, friendly and generally conservative.
+Unassuming, relaxed and affordable, Danville has a small college, Centre College, and is close to Kentucky's southern lakes.
+Residents are friendly and down to earth.

 Thirty-eight percent of locals are age 45 or better, and 25% have at least a four year college degree.
-The town has grown by 3% within the last 10 years, and the crime rate is below the national average.
-The cost of living is 12% below the national average.
+The town has grown 3% within the last 10 years, and the crime rate is below the national average.
+Politics lean to the right.
+The cost of living is 24% below the national average.

-The median home price is $160,000.
-A real estate dollar goes a long way here, as modest but well kept homes are for sale for less than $100,000.
-Town homes and apartments are not plentiful, but there are seven manufactured/mobile home parks.
-None, though, are age-restricted.
+The median home price is $275,000, reflecting a 7% increase since a year ago.
+A real estate dollar goes a long way here, as modest but well kept homes are for sale for in the $100,000s.
+Town homes and apartments are not plentiful.

 A favorite local spot is three-acre Constitution Square State Historic Site, the place where Kentucky's constitution finally came to life in 1792.
 The Square hums with craftsmen, historic demonstrations and strolling minstrels each September when Danville celebrates its prominent role in Kentucky's march to statehood.
 Another park-like spot is the 152-acre campus of nationally-recognized Centre College, a top liberal arts college with 1,350 students.
 The annual Great American Brass Band Festival is held here each June, attracting almost all of Danville's residents.

-The beautiful Community Arts Center, home to a number of galleries and rotating regional exhibits, is an enjoyable place to spend an afternoon.
+The beautiful Art Center of the Bluegrass, home to a number of galleries and rotating regional exhibits, is a peaceful place to spend an afternoon.
 Several internationally known painters and glass blowers also make their home in Danville, and Ceramic Creations offers pottery classes.
 For book aficionados, the Boyle County Public Library has research databases, a bookmobile and 54 public computers with Internet access.

-The Pioneer Playhouse Dinner Theatre is Kentucky's oldest outdoor theater, and nationally recognized Centre College's Norton Center for the Arts presents year-round programming in the performance and visual arts, including theater presentations and a jazz series.
+The Pioneer Playhouse is Kentucky's oldest outdoor theater, and Centre College's Norton Center for the Arts presents year-round programming in the performance and visual arts, including theater presentations and a jazz series.
 The JFC Museum showcases war memorabilia.
 Farmers' markets, strawberry farms and wineries with public tours are sprinkled in and around town.
-And Penn's Store, opened in 1850, is the oldest country store continuously operated by the same family.

-Dining is not world-class, but residents have a good selection of medium-priced chain restaurants, pizza places and coffee shops from which to choose.
+Residents have a good selection of chain restaurants, pizza places and coffee shops from which to choose.
 Burke's Bakery, across the street from Constitution Square, is almost world-famous and definitely worth a visit (the butterflake rolls are particularly delicious).
 Shopping is adequate, with box stores, including a Wal-Mart and liquor stores on the south side of town.
 Still, a trip to Lexington (population 315,000), 35 miles to the northeast, may be necessary here and there.